DOMEzero - Upper Jaw Expansion Without a Gap

 Claudia Pinter Claudia Pinter

 Occasional snoring is usually harmless.
-It becomes problematic if it is regular, very loud or accompanied by daytime sleepiness and breathing interruptions - then the oxygen supply during sleep can be disturbed.
-The causes are often narrowed airways, for example due to a tongue that falls back, narrow nasal passages, slack throat muscles, enlarged tonsils or a backward position of the lower jaw.
+It becomes problematic when it occurs regularly, is very loud, or is accompanied by daytime fatigue and breathing pauses – in which case, oxygen supply during sleep may be disrupted.
+Causes are often narrowed airways, such as from a tongue falling back, narrow nasal passages, relaxed throat muscles, enlarged tonsils, or a recessed lower jaw.

-Treatment options range from snoring splints and muscle training to upper jaw expansion and ENT surgery to surgical measures or mouth taping.
+Therapy Options range from snoring splints and muscle training to upper jaw expansion and ENT procedures, as well as surgical measures or mouth taping.

-Conclusion: Targeted clarification helps to find the cause and improve sleep.
+Conclusion: A targeted diagnosis helps to find the cause and improve sleep.

 Read more